 - 1 cup toasted pecans, coarsely chopped (See Notes)

-For the cake: Adjust oven rack to middle position and preheat oven to 350°F. Lightly coat cake pans with baking spray.
+For the Cake: Adjust oven rack to middle position and preheat oven to 350°F (180°C).
+Lightly coat cake pans with baking spray.
 Line bottoms of cake pans with parchment paper rounds and coat lightly with baking spray once again.

 Melt 2 tablespoons butter in medium skillet over medium-high heat.
 Add mashed bananas and 2 tablespoons brown sugar and cook, stirring, until banana cooks down to a paste and reduces to 1/2 cup, about 10 minutes.
 Transfer to plate and cool completely, about 10 minutes.